liferay/liferay-frontend-projects/guidelines/general/branch_structure.md

 ### Examples

 -   [alloy-editor](https://github.com/liferay/alloy-editor): the "2.x" series is the latest and is developed on "master" (with "stable" updating on each release); we also cut "1.x" series releases when needed, and those are developed on the "1.x" branch (with "1.x-stable" updated on each release).
--   [liferay-js-themes-toolkit](https://github.com/liferay/liferay-js-themes-toolkit): the "9.x" series is the latest, developed on "master" (with "stable" following); we also cut "8.x" series releases, developed on "8.x" (with "8.x-stable" following).

 [Clay](https://github.com/liferay/clay) is an example of a repo where we should consider moving to the same structure; we're currently working on both the existing 2.x series and a new 3.x series.